Matías Ramón Mella: Cibaeño Revolution and aftermath

 When the revolution against Buenaventura Baez began in Santiago on July 7, 1857, who with his economic mistakes had led the country to the threshold of a financial catastrophe, Mella was one of the first to join that movement of liberal and neo-Duartist orientation.
-In this famous civil war, Mella consolidated his immense military prestige with the audacious seizure of Plaza de Semaná, which he personally directed at the beginning of May 1858.
+In this famous civil war, Mella consolidated his immense military prestige with the audacious seizure of Plaza de Samaná, which he personally directed at the beginning of May 1858.
 Because of this action, he received one of the most brilliant and jubilant receptions that the people of Santiago gave him, of which the government was headed by José Desiderio Valverde.
 Although they did not coincide in frontal combat, the revolution put Mella and his old friend, Francisco del Rosario Sánchez, on opposing sides.
 Mella remained related to Santana after he took the presidency of the Dominican Republic for the last time in August 1858, after Báez's flight.
 Despite the consideration that President Valverde had shown him, Mella supported Santana's coup d'état, who again appointed him commander of arms of Puerto Plata.

 After the revolution, Mella retired to the countryside, while still remaining active in the national affairs of the country.
 It was around those days that Jean-François-Maxime Raybaud, Consul General of France in Port-au-Prince, and already known as a sympathizer of the Dominicans, (like his predecessor Levasseur), appeared in the country to propose to President Santana to accept Emperor Soulouque's demands to merge the country with Haiti.
 Santana, outraged, not only rejected the proposal, but even sent Raybaud his passport so that he could immediately leave the Dominican Republic.
 The military authorities throughout the country adhered to Santana's attitude, and Mella, in Puerto Plata, led such a demonstration.

 Final struggle for independence

 Return of Spanish rule

 Following President Pedro Santana's decision to seek protection from Spain, the Dominican Republic was annexed on 20 March 1861.
-Matías Ramón Mella refused allegiance and was imprisoned in Fortaleza Ozama before being deported to Saint Thomas, where he lived in poverty.
+Matías Ramón Mella refused allegiance and was imprisoned in Ozama Fortress before being deported to Saint Thomas, where he lived in poverty.

 General, the time has come to remind you by means of this letter that I am not a subject of her Catholic Majesty […] I will fulfill my duty always as a son and citizen of the Dominican Republic.